Calendar of Events

 |

-The Hopkins History Center, 907 Mainstreet, will be open and giving out candy to all the trick-or-treaters participating in the Halloween in Hopkins event!
-While you're there, stop by and visit our exhibit, Raspberries, Parades, and Royalty: 85 Years of the Hopkins Raspberry Festival.
-It's free!
+The Hopkins History Center, 907 Mainstreet, was open and gave out candy to all the trick-or-treaters participating in the Halloween in Hopkins event!
+Visitors also got another chance to see our exhibit, Raspberries, Parades, and Royalty: 85 Years of the Hopkins Raspberry Festival.

 |